Let Mindfulness Lead the Way

-In an era, where every ping of the smart phone is raising our stress levels, and where the pressure to achieve greater numbers and collaborate with diverse geographies is pulling us in different directions, mindfulness can become a useful management tool.
+In an era, where every ping of the smartphone is raising our stress levels, and where the pressure to achieve greater numbers and collaborate with diverse geographies is pulling us in different directions, mindfulness can become a useful management tool.
 Several studies have successfully linked mindfulness with enhanced productivity and better health.

 Why CEOs should be mindful?

-Leaders especially are facing more pressure than the rest: they have to unite teams and bring together diverse personalities toward a common vision… They have to be trouble shooters and motivators at the same time… And they have to respond to pressures like market uncertainties externally, and increasing attrition internally.
+Leaders especially are facing more pressure than the rest: they have to unite teams and bring together diverse personalities toward a common vision… They have to be troubleshooters and motivators at the same time… And they have to respond to pressures like market uncertainties externally, and increasing attrition internally.

 All this requires leaders to be agile and alert.
 The age-old practice of mindfulness can be used effectively.
-Mindfulness is essentially about becoming aware, being in the moment, and responding to a situation from a place of stillness and calm… This eventually leads you to becoming more receptive and responsive rather becoming reactive.
+Mindfulness is essentially about becoming aware, being in the moment, and responding to a situation from a place of stillness and calm… This eventually leads you to become more receptive and responsive rather becoming reactive.

-More importantly, mindfulness increases concentration and makes you a keen listener, tuning into the other person, while you keep your own emotions and thoughts at bay.
+More importantly, mindfulness increases concentration and makes you a keen listener, tuning in to the other person, while you keep your own emotions and thoughts at bay.
 Mindfulness also aids decision-making as it helps you focus on the minor details, heightening your acuity.

 Companies like Google and Apple already have mindfulness programs in place.
-In fact, the late Steve Job was known to be a meditator who practiced mindfulness to become more aware of the challenges his company was facing and to enhance his creativity.
+In fact, the late Steve Job was known to be a meditator who practised mindfulness to become more aware of the challenges his company was facing and to enhance his creativity.

 But how does one practice mindfulness at work?